zouppen/hackbus/README.md

 module parameters such as addresses.
 Tab completion works in both device file entry and in the shell.

-Before it works, the cabal package needs to be installed, of course
+Before it works, the cabal package needs to be installed, of course.

 Example: